virtualramblas/gromacs_smolagent/README.md

   -telemetry TELEMETRY  Enables telemetry when set to True.
 Default is False.
   -telemetry_server_url TELEMETRY_SERVER_URL
                         The telemetry server URL.
-This argument is used only when telemetry is enabled
+This argument is used only when telemetry is enabled -structure_id STRUCTURE_ID
+                        The id of the structure to download from the Protein Data Bank.

 ```
 To execute the old version of the tool (single agent based), you need to run the ```gromacs_agent.py``` script.
 Its syntax is exactly the same as for the multi-agent version.